 What public systems and supports can address the needs of people experiencing homelessness or play a role in preventing homelessness?

-Many different local, state and federal public systems and services intersect with homelessness in important ways across California.
+Many different local, state and federal public systems and services intersect with homelessness in important ways.

-The most recent California Poverty Measure data show that about 1 in 6 Californians did not have enough resources to meet their basic needs, reflecting the high cost of living in many parts of the state.
-For all individuals experiencing homelessness, public supports that help people meet basic needs are important both to prevent homelessness and to facilitate successful exits from homelessness.
-These include cash supports like SSI/SSP and CalWORKs, refundable tax credits like earned income tax credits (EITCs) and child tax credits, and assistance to address specific needs like CalFresh and WIC nutrition assistance and Medi-Cal health coverage.
+Nearly 1 in 8 Californians did not have enough resources to meet their basic needs, according to the most recent California Poverty Measure data.
+This reflects the high cost of living in many parts of the state.
+In addition, the share in poverty is expected to increase for 2022, as pandemic-era public supports like the expanded federal Child Tax Credit expired.
+For all individuals experiencing homelessness, public supports that help people meet basic needs are important both to prevent and exit homelessness.
+These supports include but are not limited to: cash supports like SSI/SSP and CalWORKs, refundable tax credits like earned income tax credits (EITCs) and child tax credits, nutrition assistance programs like CalFresh and WIC, and Medi-Cal health coverage.

 Domestic violence can also be the trigger that pushes individuals into homelessness, especially women and mothers with children.
 Services that directly address the experiences and needs of domestic violence survivors are important to prevent and address homelessness for these individuals.